9x6/TUoS-MALDI-practical/maldiquant.md

 spectra<-transformIntensity(rawdata, method="sqrt")
 plot(spectra[[1]], xlim=mzroi, ylim=sqrt(inroi))
 ```
 This does highlight the noise in the data - the signal does not look very smooth.
 A common step in signal processing is to smooth out the signal.
-Using information from neighbouring data points, we try to apprimate what the underlying signal is likely to be.
+Using information from neighbouring data points, we try to approximate what the underlying signal is likely to be.
 A widely used smoothing approach is applying a Savitzky-Golay filter.
 The important question is how many data points should we use to define the neighbourhood.
 In other words, how much should the data be smoothed?
 As a rule of thumb, as many data points in the smooth as there are in the top half of the narrowest peak that should be included.
 From our random zoomed-in part of the spectrum, we take the 2nd largest peak:
 ```r
 plot(spectra[[1]], xlim=c(205.5,206.5), ylim=c(0,40), type='b')
 ```